HL7/fhircast-docs/input/pagecontent/4-2-syncconsiderations.md

 <img src="Info_Simple_bw.svg.png" width="50" height="50">
-This page contains guidance to implementers and is not part of the [normative-track](2_Specification.html).
+This page contains guidance to implementers and is not part of the [normative-track](2_Specification.html); however, implementers are strongly encouraged to read and understand its content towards successful synchronization.
 <p></p><p></p>

 FHIRcast describes a mechanism for synchronizing distinct applications.
 Sometimes things go wrong, and applications fail to synchronize or become out of sync.
 For example, the user within the EHR opens a new patient's record, but a Subscriber fails to process the update and continues displaying the initial patient.

 ### Scenarios

 Depending upon the expectations of the user and the error handling of the applications in use, this scenario is potentially risky.
 Identified below are four distinct synchronization scenarios, ranging from lowest level of expected synchronization to highest.
 Each scenario suggests a level of risk resulting from potential context synchronization failure, based upon the user's ability to distinguish between disparate applications.
 Implementers must assess and determine the appropriate response to potential synchronization failure given their application's workflows and users.

 Also note that synchronization failure is a worst-case scenario and should rarely occur in production.